staart/api/README.md

 [![Staart API](https://raw.githubusercontent.com/staart/staart.js.org/master/assets/svg/api.svg?sanitize=true)](https://staart.js.org/api)

-Staart is a Node.js backend starter for SaaS startups written in TypeScript.
-It has built-in user management and authentication, billing, organizations, GDPR tools, and more.
+Staart API is a Node.js backend starter for SaaS startups written in TypeScript.
+It has all the features you need to build a SaaS product, like user management and authentication, billing, organizations, GDPR tools, API keys, rate limiting, superadmin impersonation, and more.

 |              | Status                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |